Is your mattress wearing proper protection?

 Add comfort-enhancing qualities to your mattress protector

-Mattress protectors are normally a thin, padded and quilted protective sheet.
-Mattress pads or toppers are thicker slabs that can improve the comfort of your mattress.
-The style, thickness and size of the mattress cover, pad or topper you choose depends on your (and your partners) personal sleeping habits.
+Mattress protectors are normally a thin, padded and/or quilted protective sheet.
+Mattress pads or toppers are thicker, quilted slabs that can improve the comfort of your mattress.
+The style, thickness and size of the mattress cover, pad or topper you choose depends on your (and your partner’s) personal sleeping habits.

 Not sure where to begin?
 Begin by understanding the different fabrics and materials.

+- Cotton with latex and/or wool.
+Best for temperature control & protection.
 A simple cotton mattress protector is quilted, lightweight and machine washable.
 Add in latex, wool or moisture-wicking and temperature regulating fabrics and comfort is significantly improved.
 Mattress pads or toppers with latex and/or wool are dust mite and mold-resistant.
-Theyre generally firmer, durable and waterproof (or water resistant) but not washable.
-Wool encased in cotton, an old world technology thats still effective today, works best in the summer months because of its moisture-wicking qualities.
-Cutting edge technologies, such as Outlast (found in some Restonic mattresses) work well year-round because they regulate temperature rather than just wick moisture away.
+They’re generally firmer, durable and waterproof (or water resistant) but not washable.
+Wool encased in cotton, an old world technology that’s still effective today, works best in the summer months because of its moisture-wicking qualities.

-If youre trying to improve the feel of an aging mattress, a memory foam mattress topper may be worth considering.
+- Memory foam.
+Best for conforming comfort.
+If you’re trying to improve the feel of an aging mattress, a memory foam mattress topper may be worth considering.
 These toppers sit on top of an existing mattress and will mold to your body shape.
 They can also help with reducing motion transfer between couples.
 If you sleep hot, steer clear.
 Most manufacturers recommend using a simple mattress protector along with a latex, wool or memory foam topper.

-If youre hoping to create a luxuriously soft cocoon, a featherbed filled with down might be perfect for you.
-Theyre lightweight, great for pressure-point relief and can be cleaned simply by hanging outside in the sunshine and fresh air.
-Like memory foam, they can absorb heat so theyre not a good choice for someone who struggles to stay cool at night.
-If youre concerned about allergies, consider a down-alternative mattress pad.
+- Featherbed.
+Best for customized comfort.
+If you’re hoping to create a luxuriously soft cocoon, a featherbed filled with down might be perfect for you.
+They’re lightweight, great for pressure-point relief and can be cleaned simply by hanging outside in the sunshine and fresh air.
+Like memory foam, they can absorb heat so they’re not a good choice for someone who struggles to stay cool at night.
+If you’re concerned about allergies, consider a down-alternative mattress pad.

-Whether you choose a simple mattress protector or upgrade to a more luxurious mattress pad or topper, youll improve the feel and comfort-life of your mattress.
+Whether you choose a simple mattress protector or upgrade to a more luxurious mattress pad or topper, you’ll improve the feel and comfort-life of your mattress.
+And remember, protecting your mattress, protects your warranty.